urbanopt/urbanopt.github.io/workflows/carbon_emissions.md

 # **Carbon Emissions Reporting**

-The following documents the capabilities added to URBANopt&trade; to calculate carbon emissions associated with building electricity, natural gas, propane and fueloil use.
+The following documents the capabilities added to URBANopt&trade; to calculate carbon emissions associated with building electricity, natural gas, propane and fuel oil number 1 use.
 Carbon emissions calculations are added to URBANopt to enable users to plan/design for low/net zero carbon buildings, neighborhoods, and urban districts.
 Calculated emissions values are direct emissions that occur from sources controlled or owned by an organization.
 Users can calculate emissions and compare the results across multiple UO Scenarios.